 For this reason the tour leader caries an PLB (Personal Location Beacon) registered at the IERCC (International Emergency Response Coordination Center)

-Both guides (lead-guide on motorbike and support vehicle chauffeur) also carry a two way radio because mobile phones do not have coverage in many large areas.
+Both guides (lead-guide on motorbike and support vehicle chauffeur) also carry a satellite communicator and a two way radio because mobile phones do not have coverage in many large areas.

 Excessive luggage will have to be carried in the trailer, were it can get wet and dirty.